 Over the years SOLIDWORKS has made improvements with how it reads STL files and how useful that data is after it is loaded.
 An STL file is made up entirely of triangular shapes and the bits and bytes don’t form an actual solid with volume like SOLIDWORKS files.
-In the past this has made editing STL file types tricky, it is now a much easier experience.
+In the past this has made it tricky to edit STL file types, it is now a much easier experience.
 The traditional SOLIDWORKS features we are accustomed to can be added to most STL file geometry with ease.
-This blog article will explore the process of how to edit an STL file of a gear in SOLIDWORKS 2023 to make its center hole a tighter fit on a purchased motor.
+This blog article will explore the process of how to edit STL file of a gear in SOLIDWORKS 2023 to make its center hole a tighter fit on a purchased motor.

 Opening the File

 During the file opening process if you select the file that you wish to open with a single click, and then select the options box from the SOLIDWORKS file open dialog box it will open the system options for that file type.
 The options for STL files are shown in the screenshot below.

 If you wish to modify the file and have it perform well with SOLIDWORKS operations the best option is to try to import it as a “Solid Body”.
 This is also the most time consuming opening process but with SOLIDWORKS 2023 it is a lot speedier than past versions.
 If you just want to open a file to look at it and not edit it the fastest opening option is “Graphics Body”.

 Once the file is open we can see there is a symbol for an imported body on the feature tree.
 If you also have surface bodies that means there was a problem opening the file and it defaulted to surface bodies for components in what you opened.
 Surface bodies can be edited but may need other techniques than shown; from my experience solid bodies are the easiest to modify.
 If I change the display to “Shaded with Edges” the complex triangular nature of the original file type is easy to see.